The Table Project’s travel guide to Japan

 • Tokyo street life

-• Shop with brushes on Kappabashi street
+• Shop brushes on Kappabashi street

 Visit the Nezu Museum, where a private collector of ceramics has created a beautiful museum and garden with a lovely café.